ahmedihab22/CI-CD-pipeline/README.md

 ### 5. **Testing and Validation:**
    - Push a change to the `develop` branch and verify Jenkins triggers a build.

-- Check the Jenkins dashboard for build status and output.
+- Check the Jenkins dashboard for build status and output ....